bhavanachitragar/WebScrapping/README.md

 # Web Scraping Projects
 -------------------------------------------------------------
-1. ## Scrapethissite
+ ## Scrapethissite

-       Scraped the data from "Scrapethissite" - Oscar Winning Films: AJAX and Javascript
+       Scraped the data from Scrapethissite - Oscar Winning Films: AJAX and Javascript
    ### Tools Used:
       - Selenium
       - Chromedriver